01 of 05

-The next-closest alternative after Candlestick RV Park, it's not in the city of San Francisco... but is just 15 minutes south in the town of Pacifica off CA Hwy 1.
-The campground flat, paved sites and pets are welcome.
-It lots of RV sites with full hookups (except for the sites with a view).
+- San Francisco RV Resort - The next-closest alternative after Candlestick RV Park, it's not in the city of San Francisco but is just 15 minutes south in the town of Pacifica off CA Hwy 1.
+The campground is flat with paved sites, and pets are welcome.
+There are lots of RV sites with full hookups (except for the sites with a view).

 02 of 05

 Rob Hill, the Only Campground in the City of San Francisco

 There's only one place to camp legally within the city of San Francisco.
 It’s located on four wooded acres just above Baker Beach.
 If you camp there, you’ll see the lights of Sutro Tower, smell the ocean, and hear owls hooting in the night.

 It sounds perfect, but there are lots of gotchas and time-sensitive procedures to reserve a spot.
 First off, it's only open from early April through late October.
 Each year's dates are posted on the Rob Hill website.
 RV camping isn't allowed.
 If you don't have camping gear, you can rent it from the Sports Basement at Crissy Field.